 When to come for treatment

-Acupuncture is fast becoming the treatment of choice for women looking to avoid a medical induction.
+Acupuncture has become the treatment of choice for women looking to avoid a medical induction of labour.

 When to come for treatment